Raphael-Boichot/The-TinyGB-Printer/README.md

 - Glitches removed by using an SD shield powered by the 5V line (own 3.3V concerter, not using the pico one).

 ## To do
-- deal with the tear mode (in core 0 or core 1, not sure)
+- fix the png upscaler from NeoGB Printer
-- update the PCB
+- fix the power management on the board
-- test a gazillion game

 ## To do maybe in the future
 - add png converter / upscaler